← All tools

 // ASCII art

-1. Type your text into the input field.
+1. Type your text into the input field, or upload a JPG/PNG image to convert.

-2. Choose a font style from the dropdown — Block, Banner, 3D, and more.
+2. Choose a style from the dropdown - Block, Border, Light, Hash, Asterisk, or Dots.

-3. The ASCII art renders instantly in the preview panel.
+3. The ASCII art renders instantly in the canvas preview.

-4. Copy the output and paste it into terminals, README files, comment headers, or chat.
+4. Copy the output text, or download it as a .txt file or .png image, then paste it into terminals, README files, comment headers, or chat.

-ASCII art turns text into large block lettering built from printable characters — a technique dating back to early terminals and printer art.
-This generator uses FIGlet-style fonts to produce multi-line ASCII banners that look striking in monospace environments like terminal output, code comments, README headers, and IRC/Discord messages.
+This ASCII art generator turns any text - or now, any uploaded image - into large block lettering built from printable characters, a technique dating back to early terminals and printer art.
+Also known as a text art generator, ASCII letter generator, or ASCII banner maker, it uses FIGlet-style fonts (the same format as the classic FIGlet generator program from 1991) to produce multi-line ASCII text art that looks striking in monospace environments like terminal output, code comments, README headers, and IRC/Discord messages.
+As a terminal art generator, it excels at splash screens, MOTD banners, and decorative section dividers in shell scripts.

-Developers use ASCII banners as decorative section headers in shell scripts, source files, and config files where the comment must be visually distinct.
-System administrators use them in login banners (MOTD files) and tool welcome screens.
-README files on GitHub commonly open with a styled project name in ASCII art.
-The key requirement is a monospace font — proportional fonts break the alignment of the characters.
+Developers use this ASCII font generator to create decorative section headers in shell scripts, source files, and config files where a comment needs to stand out visually.
+System administrators rely on the same block letter generator output for login banners (MOTD files) and tool welcome screens.
+README files on GitHub commonly open with a styled project name made with an ASCII logo maker.
+The key requirement is a monospace font - proportional fonts break the alignment of the characters.

 Frequently Asked Questions